Ferchwalt/txt2odt/README.md

 -Adding Flags that will let you specify a tile, fonts, sizes, extras (bold, italic, etc.), etc.

+-Placing the temporarily created files and the direcotiry in a sensible location.

 -Feel free to suggest other improvements or bugs